YJDave/cs418-s20-cs418_spring20_mighty_python/README.md

 5. A Look at the Shocking Student Loan Debt Statistics for 2020 by Student Loan Hero [link](https://studentloanhero.com/student-loan-debt-statistics/)

-6. what do we know about our nation’s students and schools? by NCES [link](https://nces.ed.gov/fastfacts/display.asp?id=372)
+6. What do we know about our nation’s students and schools? by NCES [link](https://nces.ed.gov/fastfacts/display.asp?id=372)

 7. College Graduation Statistics by EducationData [link](https://educationdata.org/number-of-college-graduates/)